 - weblogic.
 Chunksize-Sets the size of a chunk (in bytes).
 The primary situation in which this may need to be increased is if request sizes are large.
 It should be set to values that are multiples of the network's maximum transfer unit (MTU), after subtracting from the value any Ethernet or TCP header sizes.
 Set this parameter to the same value on the client and server. - weblogic.utils.io.chunkpoolsize-Sets the maximum size of the chunk pool.
 The default value is 2048.
 The value may need to be increased if the server starts to allocate and discard chunks in steady state.
-To determine if the value needs to be increased, monitor the CPU profile or use a memory/ heap profiler for call stacks invoking the constructor weblogic.utils.io.Chunk.

-• weblogic.PartitionSize-Sets the number of pool partitions used (default is 4).
+To determine if the value needs to be increased, monitor the CPU profile or use a memory/ heap profiler for call stacks invoking the constructor weblogic.utils.io.Chunk. - weblogic.PartitionSize-Sets the number of pool partitions used (default is 4).
 The chunk pool can be a source of significant lock contention as each request to access to the pool must be synchronized.
 Partitioning the thread pool spreads the potential for contention over more than one partition.

-Tuning Connection Backlog Buffering
+6.5.8 Tuning Connection Backlog Buffering

 You can tune the number of connection requests that a WebLogic Server instance will accept before refusing additional requests.
 The Accept Backlog parameter specifies how many Transmission Control Protocol (TCP) connections can be buffered in a wait queue.
 This fixed-size queue is populated with requests for connections that the TCP stack has received, but the application has not accepted yet.
-For more information on TCP tuning, see "Basic OS Tuning Concepts" on page 4-1.
+For more information on TCP tuning, see Section 4.1, "Basic OS Tuning Concepts".

-You can tune the number of connection requests that a WebLogic Server instance will accept before refusing additional requests, see "Tune connection backlog buffering" in Administration Console Online Help.
+You can tune the number of connection requests that a WebLogic Server instance will accept before refusing additional requests, see "Tune connection backlog buffering" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-Setting Your Compiler Options
+6.6 Setting Your Compiler Options